 Proper Submission of Medical Needs to Zion Health

-For Zion Health to share in a member’s medical expenses, the member is responsible for submitting a complete and correct Needs Request within six months of the treatment date to Zion Health.
+For Zion Health to share in a member’s medical expenses, the member is responsible for submitting a complete and correct need request within six months of the treatment date to Zion Health.
 This process is outlined in the section titled “Submission of Medical Needs.”

 Trust & Accountability

 Zion Health community members are expected to act with honor and integrity.
-Members should not falsify medical needs or use deceptive practices.
+Members should not falsify medical needs or medical records or use deceptive practices.
 If a member abuses the trust of Zion Health and its members, their membership may be revoked.

 HOW NEEDS ARE SHARED